vsquicciarini/madys/docs/source/contrast_curves.rst

 * separations: numpy array.
 Input separations, if 'file_type'='contrast_separation'; zero-filled array otherwise.
 * band: string.
 Input stellar_parameters['band'].
 * platescale: float.
 Platescale of the instrument FOV [mas/px].
+* object: string.
+Object name.
+* exodmc_object: ExoDMC instance.
+It defines the grid of parameters across which DPM are evaluated.
+* mass_limits: dict.
+It stores the mass_limits produced by compute_mass_limits() to avoid repeating the computation if the model does not change.

 Creation of mass curves